allisonbertrandsa/pa-dicom-wg34-supp229/README.md

   - Types for the TransducerResponseSequence changed from UL to FL
   - ExcitationWavelength was added as a required tag in PAExcitationCharacteristicsSequence
+- 85e6027 - New Community example file from PhotoSound

 Note that although some of the attributes in Supplement 229 have been modified during the transition from LB (Letter Ballot) to the